What is immunisation

 Not sure where to go to get vaccinated?
 See the Immunisation services page for a list of organisations that provide immunisations to you or your child.

 Australian Childhood Immunisation Register

-The Australian Childhood Immunisation Register (the Immunisation Register) is a national immunisation register that records details of vaccinations given to children under seven years of age who live in Australia.
+The Australian Childhood Immunisation Register (the Immunisation Register) is a national immunisation register that records details of vaccinations given to children who live in Australia.
 When your child is vaccinated, your doctor or immunisation nurse sends the vaccination information to the Immunisation Register.

 If you have misplaced your child's vaccination details, you can contact the Immunisation Register and request a copy.

 National HPV Vaccination Program Register

 A National HPV Vaccination Program Register (HPV Register) collects information of individuals vaccinated against human papillomavirus (HPV) to evaluate the impact of the HPV Vaccination Program.
 Letters are sent to males and females either advising their vaccine course is:

 - incomplete and further vaccines will be required to complete the course or

 For more information, go to the National HPV Vaccination Program Register.

 For more information about immunisations, contact your doctor, immunisation provider or SA Health's Immunisation Section (1300 232 272).